nathaneltitane/dextop/README.md

 Dextop can be compared to other very similar projects, though:

-- It provides a selection of the Ubuntu distribution base images: known to be stable, popular and has tons of user-friendly knowledge bases.
+- It provides a selection of the Debian and Ubunut distribution base images: known to be stable, popular and has tons of user-friendly knowledge bases.
 - It expands the installed base image to run **just like a normal PC!**
 - It **generates an actual user profile and prepares a functional home directory for the user to work in**, easily and securely.
 - It installs all the necessary applications and utilities to provide the user with the right experience.